livia360/Captone_project2/README.md

 With growing demand in the market, a Supertore giant likes to have a better understanding of what factors matter to the sales and profits, accordingly to improve the forthcoming sales stragety.

 The dataset is from [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final) and was collected between Jan.
 2014 and Jan.
-2018.
+2018 across 48 states in the US.